 Sounds like the pill wouldn't be a good fit for you.
-The pill is very effective, but only when it is taken properly, and the way it usually fails is because users forget to take pills every day.
+The pill is very effective, but only when it is taken properly, and the way it usually fails is because users forget to take pills every day and around the same time.
 With younger people, typical use rates are usually lower than they are for older folks because it can be even tougher for teens than for adults to remember pills daily.
 Obviously, if you know you probably can't use a method properly, it's not going to be a good choice for you.
 That's okay, you have more hormonal options: let's figure out which of those might be best for you.

 Take a look at the following two groups of options, and choose which sounds most like you.

-I AM comfortable touching my own genitals, and would do fine with a device I need to put in and have inside my vagina
+I AM comfortable touching my own genitals, and would do fine with a device I need to put in and have inside the vagina

 AND I have NOT had problems with recurring or frequent vaginal infections